Skip to content

 Your handler must always return an object with two fields:

-• statusCode - an integer representing the outcome.
+• statusCode - an integer outcome.
 Use 200 for success, 400 for bad input, 500 for unexpected failures, and so on.
 These follow HTTP semantics.

 • body - the response payload.
-This can be a dictionary, object, or table containing whatever your tool produces.
+A dictionary, object, or table containing whatever your tool produces.
 Rival serializes it automatically - you don’t need to convert it to a JSON string.

-A response looks like this in each runtime:
+A response looks like this in each language:

 # Python